DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-[UPDATE 2020] Shimano has now released the new 2019 model of the Stella SW across the whole range (it was only three sizes previously).
+[UPDATE] Shimano has released the new 2019 model of the Stella SW across the whole range (it was only three sizes previously).

 Before we dive into each of these reels, it should be said that the Stella is at the very high-end range of Shimano’s spinning reels, so the price point for each version is pretty high.